Speaker(s): Emily Thompson, Nica Gutman Rieppi, Amelia Brankov

 Often collectors only discover legal issues with their artwork years after they purchase it, making it difficult, if not impossible, to remedy the situation.

-This presentation discusses legal problems that can arise with the purchase of art, the due diligence that collectors should perform before buying artwork, and ways to structure art transactions to reduce risk.
+This discussion includes well-rounded litigator, Amelia Brankov; Nica Gutman Rieppi is the Manager of US Operations for Art Analysis and Research (US) LLC; and Emily A. Thompson is a Fine Art Specialist at Emigrant Bank Fine Art Finance.
+Join us as they discuss legal issues in art, particularly those that can arise with the purchase of art, the due diligence that collectors should perform before buying artwork, and ways to structure art transactions to reduce risk.

 Attendees of this session will learn about:

-- Legal issues involving authenticity, valuation and title to artwork
+- Legal issues in art involving authenticity, valuation and title to artwork

 - Conducting pre-sale due diligence